esteinig/netviewr/README.md

 `Netviewr` is built with its original application in mind, which is the visualization of genetic population structure and associated meta data from genome-wide single nucleotide polymorphisms (SNPs) for both eukaryotic and prokaryotic species.
 While it is not a suitable package for __determining__ population structure, it can be used to effectively __visualize__ data (traits, phenotypes, genotypes...) across population structures; it should be used in conjunction with other statistically more sophisticated tools like DAPC or Admixture.

-> Netviewr implements the method exactly as in the published version of NetView - but more conveniently in modern R
+> Netviewr implements the method exactly as in the published version of NetView - but more conveniently and with better visualization methods in modern R

 ## Citation